-- procedure: The aim of this test is to hold an elevated position for as long as possible.
+procedure: The aim of this test is to hold an elevated position for as long as possible.
 Start with the upper body supported off the ground by the elbows and forearms, and the legs straight with the weight taken by the toes.
 The hip is lifted off the floor creating a straight line from head to toe.
 As soon as the subject is in the correct position, the stopwatch is started.
+The head should be facing towards the ground and not looking forwards.
 The test is over when the subject is unable to hold the back straight and the hip is lowered.

-- scoring: The score is the total time completed.
-The table below is just a rough guide to scores for both males and females which I made up.
-The world record is over 30 minutes!
+scoring: The score is the total time completed.
+The table below is just a rough guide to scores for both males and females created by Topend Sports.
+See the references below for more detailed norms.
+In 2020, 62-year-old former US Marine George Hood set the world planking record with a time of eight hours, 15 minutes and 15 seconds.

 |Excellent||> 6 minutes|